jorditost/PostingBits/README.md

-BitStage
+Posting Bits
 ==============

 Processing library by Jordi Tost
 Follow on [@jorditost](http://twitter.com/jorditost)

-Detects the elements added to a stage (wall, etc).
+Detects the elements added to a scene (wall, etc).

 ## Dependencies